stengi95/Programming_Basics_with_ABAP/README.md

    * These tasks are showing the core building blocks of the ABAP.
 It is recommended to follow naming rules.
    * *Recommended SAP training(s): BC430 all of the Units*

-## 4. Variables, Stuctures, Internal tables, Field symbols:
+## 4. Types, Variables, Stuctures, Internal tables, Field symbols:
    * These tasks are showing the core of the ABAP.
 It is recommended follow to naming rules.
    * *Recommended SAP training(s): BC402 Unit 1 and Unit 4 *